-As we edge closer to Industry 4.0, we will see a multitude of organizations –private enterprises or public sector services – leverage on new technologies to raise their efficiency for tomorrow’s economy.
-One of the technologies that are transforming the business landscape is the Internet of Things (IoT), especially as it is projected that there will be over 50 billion internet-connected things over the next decade.
+Edging closer to Industry 4.0, a multitude of organizations –private enterprises or public sector services – will leverage on new technologies to raise their efficiency for tomorrow’s economy.
+One of the technologies that are transforming the business landscape is the Internet of Things (IoT).
+It is projected that there will be over 50 billion internet-connected things over the next decade.

-In the IoT systems of today, the aggregated data is mostly maintained in central servers.
-This implies devices can only access this data through a centralised network, but we look towards the large number of devices and expansion of IoT ecosystem, hence it won’t be an effective approach.
-On top of that, the reliance on these new systems will inevitably leave them prone to attack, as Gartner shows that by next year alone, more than 25 percent of identified attacks will happen within the IoT ambit.
+Central servers in the IoT systems today mostly maintain the aggregated data.
+This implies devices can only access this data through a centralised network.
+We look towards the large number of devices and expansion of IoT ecosystem, hence it won’t be an effective approach.
+On top of that, the reliance on these new systems will inevitably leave them prone to attack.
+Gartner shows that by next year alone, more than 25 percent of identified attacks will happen within the IoT ambit.
 However, budget allocations for IoT security remain insignificant.
-Blockchain is touted to be a General-Purpose Technology (GPT) that will have a profound positive impact on humankind.
+Blockchain is a General-Purpose Technology (GPT) that will have a profound positive impact on humankind.
 This is one of the important means to solve the issue of IoT security.

 Outline of vision

-In a Network of Plentiful Things (aka the Internet of Things on a much larger scale), this verification structure can validate the authenticity of the device that is transmitting the flow of data.
-With the continuous proliferation of IoT, security privacy and credibility are attracting continuous attention, so establishing an affordable, practical and resilient credibility verification mechanism is the requirement that is being addressed here.
-Leveraging this solution like this may provide a permanent, efficient and affordable solution for ensuring privacy and security of IoT solutions.
+In a Network of Plentiful Things (IoT on much larger scale), this verification structure can validate the authenticity of the device transmitting the data flow.
+With the continuous proliferation of IoT security, privacy and credibility attracting continuous attention, the requirement of establishing an affordable, practical and resilient credibility verification mechanism is being addressed here.
+Leveraging solution like this may provide a permanent, efficient and affordable solution for ensuring privacy and security of IoT solutions.

 A blockchain-based credibility verification solution for IoT security will have the following benefits:

-- Robust, highly reliable, tamper-proof data that is an accurate representation of historical transactions performed on different devices
+- Robust, highly reliable, tamper-proof data, an accurate representation of historical transactions performed on different devices

 - Elimination of single centralized control authority that will require heavy capital expenditure on building huge internet infrastructure